jgujerry/python-virtual-environments/README.md

 Besides, several other popular tools like `virtualenvwrapper`, `pew`, `tox` and `nox` are depending on `virtualenv` and build abstractions on top of it.

-By the way, with `virtualenv`, you also need to use `pip` to manage environment dependencies.

 #### 3. Use wrappers to make virtualenv easier